N3VERS4YDIE/parachute-simulation/README.md

 # Parachute Simulation ✈️📦🎯

-This Unity-based project is designed to simulate and validate the mechanics of precision airdrops, combining airplane control, parachute physics, and dynamic visual feedback.
+This Unity project is designed to simulate and validate the mechanics of precision airdrops, combining airplane control, parachute physics, and dynamic visual feedback.
 The goal is to create a realistic and interactive system where the accuracy of box drops into a target zone is influenced by multiple factors, such as:

-- Aircraft speed (affects forward push and dispersion).
+- **Aircraft speed** (affects forward push and dispersion).
-- Drop height (affects drift and parachute opening time).
+- **Drop height** (affects drift and parachute opening time).
-- Wind dynamics (affects drift distance and drop accuracy).
+- **Wind dynamics** (affects drift distance and drop accuracy).

 https://github.com/user-attachments/assets/e5fbe09a-0f8b-454e-be5f-976c2cc10863

+> [!NOTE]
+> This simulation was created based on equations and data collected from the Colombian National Army Jumpmaster Manual.

 ## Features

-### 1. **Airplane Control**
+### Airplane Control

 - The airplane follows a circular trajectory above the ground.
 - Users can adjust:
   - **Speed**: Adjust rotational velocity using a slider.
   - **Height**: Modify the airplane's altitude using a slider.

-### 2. **Box Deployment**
+### Box Deployment

 - Deploy boxes by pressing the **space key** when the airplane passes over the drop zone.
 - Each box: